Dovzhky Range

 Ridge Dovzhky height reaches 1000 m–1050 m, maximum 1056 m (mountain Dovzhka).
 The surface of the Mountain Ridge Dovzhky is dissected by rivers valleys Oriava, Dovzhanka, Smozhanka and Krasnyanka, and covered with pine forests.
-The treeless surfaces is used for agricultural purposes.
+The treeless surfaces are used for agricultural purposes.

 The Mountain Ridge Dovzhky been announced as natural reserves "Dovzhky" (325,0 ha area) to preserve the oaks, spruce and beech.
 In the grass covering are uncommon species listed in the Red Book of Ukraine.